 Initially, agricultural Extension agents focused on farmers and their families.
 However, as the population has become more urban, the demand for consumer horticultural information has increased dramatically.

-The NC Cooperative Extension Service is an international model for excellence in non-formal, community-based education.
+NC State Extension is an international model for excellence in non-formal, community-based education.
 We are a dynamic and innovative organization, responding to changes in the social, political, economic, and technological environments.
 We engage the land-grant universities with local government and the people.
 Our educational programs address the contemporary needs and issues most important to our customers and their communities.
 Our faculty, staff, and volunteers are committed to individual and community empowerment, lifelong learning, and inclusiveness.

-Federal, state, and county governments each provide financial support and program guidance for NC Cooperative Extension, which has centers in each county and with the Eastern Band of Cherokee.
+Federal, state, and county governments each provide financial support and program guidance for N.C.
+Cooperative Extension, which has centers in each county and with the Eastern Band of Cherokee.
 These centers are grouped into districts, each guided by a director.
 Specialists and administrators at NC State and NC A&T State also support county efforts by serving as liaisons to the USDA, which is the parent agency for Cooperative Extension programs nationwide.

 Field faculty—or Extension agents—in each of North Carolina's 101 local centers design and carry out educational programs aimed to serve local needs in